Iceland's qualities make energy-intensive food production such as fish farming a cleaner, less costly process with a top level result.

 - Using the natural resources available enables farms to produce high-quality fish in a pure environment.

-Energy that is clean, green and low cost
+Energy that is clean, green and competitively priced

 Iceland's environmentally friendly energy presents a unique opportunity for a production process that has: